 - On the top: a market with cards for purchase, with artifacts costing compasses on the left and items costing coins on the right This also serves as a round tracker that advances to the right each round, increasing the ratio of artifacts to items.

 - The map, which contains various actions that explorers can activate by visiting, ranging from advanced at the top to basic at the bottom.

 - The research track, where players can advance their tokens (magnifying glass and book) by spending certain resources, thus gaining the rewards on the right side and possibly tokens from that space as well.

 Lost Ruins of Arnak takes place across five rounds.
 Each round essentially lasts until all other players have passed, then end of round/ start of round effects happen before the next round starts.

-- Then, starting with the player with the first player clock token and proceeding around the table, each player takes a turn until all players have passed.
+- Then, starting with the player with the clock token and proceeding around the table, each player takes a turn until all players have passed.
 Possible actions during a turn are described later.

 - Once all players have passed, for each explorer that ended their turn on a space with a guardian, the owner adds a Fear card to their discard pile.
 Then they collect all explorers on the board back to their supply.